DexaiRobotics/collision_filter_breaking-example/README.md

-# drake collsion filter breakking example
+# drake collsion filter breaking example
 A minimal example on parsing collsion_filter_group problems in drake.
 Also added a customized URDF for 3dof robot.

 The unit test fails on drake version 38: